witchard/mog/README.md

 ## Ideas

 * Enable capture groups in the regexes to be used as arguments.
 E.g. to capture script type for syntax highlighting
-* Add settings to configure things like whether file names are printed before starting each file
 * Add command line argument to enable piping the output of each file through `head`
+* Comand line arguments to override settings